What is low code? Definition, use cases, and benefits

 Low code and enterprises

-Enterprises are not in want of resources as much as startups are, but they are often stuck with technical debt,driven by prior investments in legacy technologies.
-This encouraging many enterprises to adopt low code and pursue modernization.
+Enterprises are not in want of resources as much as startups are, but they are often stuck with technical debt, driven by prior investments in legacy technologies.
+This encourages many enterprises to adopt low code and pursue digital transformation in earnest.
 There are three primary use cases for enterprises and low code.

 1. Modernize the enterprise stack